andifalk/spring-cloud-gateway-workshop/introduction/README.md

 * Path Rewriting
 * Token Propagation (Authentication)

+### How the Gateway works

-Clients make requests to Spring Cloud Gateway.
-If the Gateway Handler Mapping determines that a request matches a route (using a route predicate), it is sent to the Gateway Web Handler.
-This handler runs the request through a filter chain that is specific to the request.
+1. Clients make requests to Spring Cloud Gateway.
+2. If the _Gateway Handler Mapping_ determines that a request matches a route (using a route predicate), it is sent to the _Gateway Web Handler_.
+3. The _Gateway Web Handler_ runs the request through a filter chain that is specific to the request.
 Filters can run logic both before and after the proxy request is sent.
 First the gateway executes all _pre_-filter logic.
 Then the proxy request is made.
 After making the proxy request, the gateway runs the _post_-filter logic for the response.

 ![How_Spring_Cloud_Gateway_Works](images/how_spring_cloud_gateway_works.png)